Rafael Palmeiro: Steroids

 In December 2007, Palmeiro was included in the Mitchell Report in which it was alleged that he used performance-enhancing drugs during his career.
 The report did not provide any new evidence and only recapped allegations made by José Canseco, Palmeiro's appearance before Congress, and his subsequent failed drug test.
 The report also details a conversation Larry Bigbie alleges he had with Palmeiro where he claims "Palmeiro asked him about his source of steroids and human growth hormone (the source was Kirk Radomski) and how the substances made him feel."
 Bigbie also stated that "Palmeiro denied in those conversations that he had ever used performance-enhancing substances himself."

 On December 20, 2007, Palmeiro was also named in Jason Grimsley's unsealed affidavit as a user of amphetamines prior to their being banned by MLB.

 Personal life

 Palmeiro lives in Colleyville, Texas, with his wife.
-His son Preston played baseball for North Carolina State University and was drafted by the Baltimore Orioles organization in 2016, and currently plays with the Los Angeles Angels organization.
+His son Patrick played college baseball at the University of Alabama-Birmingham and in the Chicago White Sox organization.
+His son Preston played college baseball for North Carolina State University and was drafted by the Baltimore Orioles in the seventh round of the 2016 MLB draft.